 Clothing essentials: Owing to its high altitudes and sub-zero-temperatures, Spiti remains cold throughout the year.
-The temperature during the months of May-June barely touch between 15-20 degrees Celsius but in deep winter of December-February it can fall as low as minus 20-30 degree Celsius in some places.
+The temperature during the months of May-June barely touch between 15-20 degrees Celsius but in deep winter of December-February it can fall as low as around minus 20 degree Celsius in some places.
 April to October is a good time to visit Spiti but always pack some woollens on a journey to this land for the temperature can suddenly drop, making warm clothing essential out there.
-By September, heavy woollens are recommended as evenings can get really cold with temperature dropping to as low as minus 5 degrees Celsius.
+By September, heavy woollens are recommended as evenings can get really cold .

 Rail: Chandigarh and Kalka are the closest broad gauge train stations for Spiti.
 Jogindernagar and Shimla are the nearest narrow gauge train stops for reaching this remote region.
 From any of these stations, rest of the journey has to be done by road transport.